hiiamboris/red-wiki/[PROP]-Node!-datatype.md

 - not user-extendable in any way, so no need to check for block's length or if given words are present in the object

 **Open questions** are:
 - how `node!` will **support references** to scalars and other series (need to know their type, header), including other `node!`s.
-In other words, how to reliably reference another cell, and at the same time, keep the graph structure small
+In other words, how to reliably reference another cell, and at the same time, keep the graph structure small?
+If that's not possible, we can still make it 4-cells (64byte) size, keeping all the benefits
 - how to best test for **equality** and how to optimize it for faster **lookups**, as having an arrow `[src value tgt]` one can look for a particular item in that block (say, `src`), but a `node!` will have to be searched for as **a single value**